erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 ## Installation

-1. Copy this folder into your ComfyUI `custom_nodes` directory.
+1. Clone this folder into your ComfyUI `custom_nodes` directory.
-2. Ensure the Python dependencies listed in `requirements.md` are installed.
+2. Ensure the Python dependencies listed in `requirements.md` are installed (you should need sqlite3 and not much more, but need to refine the installation)
 3. Restart ComfyUI; the nodes appear under the `ErosDiffusion` category.

-## Typical Workflows
+## Typical Workflows (two workflows preset in the workflow examples folder)

 - Quick reuse: Connect a preprocessor node to `CacheMapNode`'s `source_<type>` and set `filename` to a stable identifier; future runs will load the cached map instead of re-running the preprocessor.
 - Batch export: Enable `generate_all` to save all connected preprocessor outputs and the original image to disk.
 - Browse & inject: Use the `CacheMapBrowserNode` to visually pick maps and feed them into downstream nodes.

+## remarks

+- ctrl+click on existing tag adds to the current selected
+- tags are not duplicated
+- comma separate tags in input and hit enter to insert or provide at generation time
+- filter using tags
+- type selection works but lable does not highlight
+- there are two implementations, vanilla and lit, lit is the target you can switch in the preferences (but vanilla might be broken now)

 ## Paths & Defaults